libbyshoop/database-book/_sources/04ThreeEntityShapes/IntersectionArbitraryId.rst

   SELECT *
   FROM creature natural join achievement natural join skill;

-.. important:: Because we have introduced an arbitrary identifier that will be automatically added by the system, we have to treat the inserts a bit differently.
+.. important:: Because we have introduced an arbitrary identifier that will be automatically added by the system, we have to treat the inserts a bit differently, starting at line 11.
 In other examples, we had taken a short cut and not included the names of the columns for the data we are entering in the insert command, because we were inserting them in the same order as we created them.
 Note that for inserting the data into the achievement table in this case, we added which columns/attributes of data we were inserting, letting the system insert the arbitrary achId value.

 Summary of Concepts Introduced
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~